Homeowner Tips: Extending Your Heating System Longevity

 Keeping your system operating effectively all year long requires regular furnace maintenance.
 Changing your furnace filter is just one aspect of maintenance, but there’s so much more to do.
 We suggest getting a professional heating maintenance check every fall.

 They’ll also check all the electrical connections to ensure they are tight and not causing additional electrical resistance.
-Finally, they’ll test the system to ensure each step of the cycle initializes and runs properly.
+Finally, they’ll test the system to ensure each step of the cycle runs properly.
 You can then schedule repairs for any issues they find before it causes strain or damage to your system.

 Utilize Ceiling Fans